li11315-osu/CSE5472-term-project/README.md

 Denial of Service attacks take a much different approach.
 Instead of trying to do any sort of clever sleight-of-hand, they go full brute-force and try to overwhelm the server infrastructure until it becomes unusable.
 It's harder to execute when attackers have few resources, but also harder to counteract when they have many.
 Extensions to the protocol can do relatively little to help with limitations in hardware capacity, and if anything could make things marginally worse since they increase packet size and processing overhead.

 Articles published as recently as [this year](https://www.csoonline.com/article/646765/sophisticated-http-and-dns-ddos-attacks-on-the-rise.html) highlight denial of service, particularly distributed denial of service (DDoS) as a growing problem in general, with the latest wave of attackers starting to use cloud computing in their botnets to greatly expand their offensive capabilities.
-DDoS targeted directly towards web (HTTP/S) servers is perhaps the type most commonly thought of, but, according to CloudFlare's latest [DDoS threat report](https://blog.cloudflare.com/ddos-threat-report-2023-q3/), DNS is the most common attack vector among the remainder, with DNS Floods making up around 47% of recorded network-layer (i.e., excluding application-layer HTTP-based attacks) DDoS attacks in Q3 of 2023.
+DDoS targeted directly towards web (HTTP/S) servers is perhaps the type most commonly thought of, but, according to CloudFlare's latest quarterly [DDoS threat report](https://blog.cloudflare.com/ddos-threat-report-2023-q3/), DNS is the most common attack vector among the remainder, with DNS Floods making up around 47% of recorded network-layer (i.e., excluding application-layer HTTP-based attacks) DDoS attacks in Q3 of 2023.

 ![](https://blog.cloudflare.com/content/images/2023/10/pasted-image-0--19-.png)